RakshitYadav09/LifeStock/documentation/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

 ## Overview
-This guide will help you set up Google OAuth authentication for your TaskFlow application, making it more secure by replacing localStorage-based authentication with Google's OAuth system.
+This guide will help you set up Google OAuth authentication for your LifeStock application, making it more secure by replacing localStorage-based authentication with Google's OAuth system.

 ## What's Been Added